Glue Punnett Square Practice Sheet Here

 Beyond the Basics: Understanding Probability and Chi-Square Analysis

 Punnett Squares provide a visual representation of possible offspring genotypes and phenotypes.
-However, they only predict probabilities.
+On the flip side, they only predict probabilities.
 Actual offspring ratios may deviate from the expected ratios due to chance.
 To assess whether observed deviations are statistically significant, geneticists use statistical tests like the chi-square (χ²) test.

 Frequently Asked Questions (FAQ)